noasuke/todo/README.md

 # Todo App With Flask Framework
-## List of Packages
-- flask
+## Todo App - A Web Application Developed with Flask Framework
+### The Todo App is a web application built using the Flask Framework, with the following features:
-- flask-sqlalchmey
+- [x] Task Management
+- [x] Task Status Management
-- flask-login
+- [x] Task Display
-- flask-bcrypt
+- [x] Data Storage
-- flask-wtf
+- [x] User System